 » READ MORE: What Does Contingent Mean in Real Estate?

 Do kick-out clauses cost money?

-Typically the only money paid when employing a kick-out clause is earnest money.
-The buyer will need to place earnest money down as they would with any house buying transaction.
-If the buyer employs the kick-out clause, the buyer will get all or some of their earnest money back, depending on what the contract says.
+If the seller employs the kick-out clause, the buyer will get all or some of their earnest money back, depending on the language in the contract.